France seizes Iranian assets in response to foiled bomb plot

 “An attempted attack in Villepinte was foiled on June 30.
 An incident of such gravity on our national territory could not go unpunished,” said a joint statement by the foreign, interior and economy ministries.

-There was no immediate response to the French move from the Iranian authorities.
+A spokesman at the Iranian Embassy in Paris did not immediately respond to a request for comment.
+There was no immediate response to the French move from Tehran.

+The asset freezes targeted two individuals identified as Assadollah Asadi and Saeid Hashemi Moghadam, the French statement said.
+A unit within the Iranian intelligence services was also targeted.

 The hardening of relations with France could have wider implications for Iran.
 France has been one of the strongest advocates of salvaging a 2015 nuclear deal between Iran and world powers, which U.S. President Donald Trump pulled out of in May.